Clinical Trial or Beta Program

 Each link can only be used once

-If the link is not used within 24 hours OR the new user does not accomplish the registration process, the link will close.
+If the link is not used within 24 hours OR the new user does not accomplish the registration process, the link will be closed.
 Then, the Leading Parent must generate and send a new link to the new user

 Removing Users from the Application